cDima/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 The recommended way to set up the source set hierarchy is to use the [default hierarchy template](#default-hierarchy-template).
 The template covers most popular cases.
 If you have a more advanced project, you can [configure it manually](#manual-configuration).
-It's a more low-level approach: it's more flexible, but requires more effort and knowledge.
+It's a more low-level approach: it's more flexible but requires more effort and knowledge.

 ## Default hierarchy template